 For undergraduate students, the licensure option prepares students to teach visual art in public schools (which requires a current state-issued teaching license), private schools, charter schools, museums, parks, and/or community-based organizations.
 The University of New Mexico is the only educator preparation program for visual art education in New Mexico recognized by the New Mexico Public Education Department (NMPED).
 All students in licensure-track options are required to pass state-sanctioned licensure examinations before being eligible to apply for a teaching license.

-By comparison, the undergraduate non-licensure option prepares students to work in art education as educational coordinators, designers, organizers, instructors, facilitators, curators, docents, guides, counselors, support staff, and/or service providers.
+By comparison, the undergraduate non-licensure option (open to students starting the program in 2022) prepares students to work in art education as educational coordinators, designers, organizers, instructors, facilitators, curators, docents, guides, counselors, support staff, and/or service providers.
 The non-licensure option combines preparation in art education with preparation in a second area of concentration supporting the student’s professional goals and intentions.

 Post-Baccalaureate ARTE Option